cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 4. return P
 ~~~

--   Random Oracle (hash\_to\_curve).
-This function maps bit strings to points in G
+-   Random oracle (hash\_to\_curve).
+This function maps bit strings to points in G.
-    that are indistinguishable from uniformly random.
+    The distribution of the output is indistinguishable from uniformly random in G.

 ~~~
 hash_to_curve(alpha)